dmd-program/dmd-400-sp20/introduction.md

 # Introduction

 This course follows [DMD 300: Digital Multimedia Design Studio](https://legacy.gitbook.com/book/dmd-program/dmd-100-sp19/details).
 In that course, students participated in a group design project, and developed their own independent project using digital formats and tools of their choosing.
-In DMD 400: Digital Multimedia Design Capstone, students will have the opportunity to develop a focused capstone project.
+In DMD 400: Digital Multimedia Design Capstone, senior-level students will have the opportunity to develop a focused capstone project.
+Students should incorporate the many skills and interests that they have developed over the duration of their studies into their projects.
+Students who have not completed the bulk of their degree requirements should not yet enroll in this course.

 ## Course description